 December 31, 2019 Update

 We arrived in Puerto Williams, the southernmost city in Chile and in the world.
-It’s an up and coming travel destination due to this designation and a 5 day trek through the island’s mountain range that avid hikers from all over the world fly in for.
-This year however, tourism has come to sudden halt due to the protests.
-The owner of our hotel said this time last year, his hotel was full, but this year, we are the only guests.
-Everyone else cancelled, unsure if the protests would continue, if airports would remain open.
+It’s an up and coming travel destination due to this designation and a 5 day trek through the island’s mountain range that attracts avid hikers from all over the world.
+This year however, tourism has come to a sudden halt due to the protests.
+The owner of our hotel said this time last year, his hotel was full, but this year, we’re the only guests.
+Everyone else cancelled, unsure if airports would remain open.

-The tourism season is short here, only a few summer months.
+The tourism season here is short, only a few summer months.
 Our kayak guide seemed uncertain whether he’d make enough this season to last him the rest of the year.
 We’re sad for these small business owners who are so far removed from the protests up north, yet seem to be the hardest hit.

-If you’re planning a trip to Chile, I would advise avoiding Santiago, Valparaiso, and Vina del Mar until the protests are over, and instead heading to the south of Chile, where the lake district and Patagonia are.
+If you’re planning a trip to Chile, I would advise avoiding Santiago, Valparaiso, and Vina del Mar until the protests are over, and instead heading south to the Lake District and Patagonia.